VortexOfLifeNetwork/GitMessenger/README.md

 ## Description

+This is a test possible chat app - if used, needs to be cloned, made private, then public deleted.
 GitMessenger is chat app for developers where you can text,share images,code😊 and much more!.
 Fork this app at https://github.com/singhbhavneet/GitMessenger/.It is built with nodejs, socket.io ,firebase and bootstrap

 ### Attention